 The only big downside is that my husband and I are stuck with a turtle who refuses to die.
 A turtle we bought them when they were just little boys – it wasn’t until later that we found out this turtle could live 20 years or more.
 I distinctly remember making an agreement that they would take the turtle to college if he managed to live that long.
 We weren’t joking – our exact words were, ‘You’re taking him to college with you.’
 He was supposed to be packed in the car with all their stuff and live happily ever after with them.
 How are they going to do that now – does UPS let you ship a live turtle?
 I’m pretty sure that’s a terrible idea…”

 This story was submitted to Love What Matters by Tracy Hargen of Georgia.
 She is a blogger who often features stories about motherhood and having grown children who’ve flown the coop.
-You can read more of her work below:
+Submit your story here, and subscribe to our best love stories in our free newsletter here.

 Do you know parents who could benefit from this story?
 Please SHARE on Facebook to make them aware there is a community of support available.